 10. Amaste MR-01 Blender

 Whether it is grains or frozen fruits, the Amaste MR-01 Blender is up to the task.
-It features a 1200-watt motor that has enough power to slice up nuts into butter.
+It features a 1,200-watt motor with enough power to slice nuts into butter.
 And the 8 hardened stainless steel blades will turn ice into snow within minutes.
 If you are blending dense ingredients, you can push them down to the blades with the tamper.

 With such a blender in your arsenal, you can perform a variety of functions.
-Just choose your preferred function from the nine pre-programed settings and turn the blender on.
-You can cook hot soup, make baby food or whip up a smoothie.
+Just choose your preferred function from the nine pre-programmed settings and turn the blender on.
+You can cook hot soup, make baby food, or whip up a smoothie.
 Thanks to the timer, you can also set the blending time depending on the recipes.